The photographs of artpaul cartier invite inquiry.

 Zabriskie 1 chosen by Chandra Cerrito, at SFWA gallery.

 Crowd-sourced video, "in the air" (Exquisite Corpse) was featured in Dada: Here and Now in May at Ft.
 Mason Center (curated by Hanna Regev and Matt McKinley).

-Tree Ferns (self-portrait) was included in Rayko gallery's Plastic Camera show in February, 2016.
+Tree Ferns (self-portrait), a nine foot print, was included in Rayko gallery's Plastic Camera show in February, 2016.

 Idaho Malt was chosen by Nancy Toomey for ARC Gallery's nationally juried show, DARK.
 It will be featured at my Open Studio, October, 2015.

 Profiling, a live video/still mugshot project was selected by Hanna Regev and Matt Mckinley for the SF International Art Festival, May, 2015.